N-Back Challenge Logo

 Intelligence Is Subject to Interventions

 The discussion around the malleability of intelligence dates back to the late 19th century, when Francis Galton argued that intelligence was strictly hereditary, reflecting a determinism that pervaded cognitive psychology for much of the 20th century.
-(Note that, when referring to intelligence in this article, we mean fluid intelligence — i.e., the ability to reason though novel problems independently of previously acquired knowledge.
+(Note that, when referring to intelligence in this article, we mean fluid intelligence — i.e., the ability to reason through novel problems independently of previously acquired knowledge.
 This is in contrast to crystallized intelligence, which refers to the knowledge from prior learning and past experiences.)

 At some point, however, evidence started accumulating that intelligence may actually be less like the color of your eyes and more like your height: Yes, there is a large genetic component, but interventions such as exercise and nutrition play an important role as well.